isu-kim/PyPeripheral/Codes/cue_sdk/enumerations/README.md

 I am planning to make a auto support for this program, so you might not see this directory later in the future.

-If you would like to borrow these key mappings for other projects, feel free to do so.
+If you would like to borrow these LED mappings for other projects, feel free to do so.
 I do not want anyone else to do this dirty work again.

 ## K95 RGB Mappings
 **NOT K95 OLD Version With 18 Macro Keys.**